prisma-labs/graphql-framework-experiment/docs/plugins/prisma.md

 We recommend you use Postgres but MySQL and SQLite are also supported.

 To add your datasource, simply copy/paste one of the block below at the top of your `schema.prisma` file

+> Note: You can also pass the database credentials via a `.env` file.
+[Read more about it here](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-schema/prisma-schema-file#using-environment-variables)

 **Using Postgres**